 The George J. Elking Jr. Scholarship Award is dedicated to helping individuals with financial support throughout the SWARS region achieve their education and career goals.
 It is SWARS’ hope recipients become active in the logistics and transportation fields, but wants to help deserving individuals studying in all fields of education and business.

 Each year, SWARS provides scholarships to qualified applicants.
 Scholarships are administered at the sole discretion of SWARS and awards are conferred on a competitive basis.
 Funding is made available only for the scholastic year beginning in the fall semester following notification of a scholarship award.

-Applications must be postmarked by April 30, of each year without exception.
+Applications must be submtted online by 11:59 pm on April 30, of each year, without exception.

 Undergraduate college students in good standing and college bound high school seniors residing in the SWARS geographical territory.
 Students from the states of Arizona, Arkansas, Southern California (from and including Fresno and points south thereof), Colorado, Kansas, New Mexico, Oklahoma, Texas, Utah, and the Republic of Mexico are eligible.
 All applicants must be citizens of the U.S.A., Mexico, or Canada.
 Students must be enrolled to attend a college or university in the United States, Mexico, or Canada.
 The school must be fully accredited by its regional accrediting commission on higher education and the student must be registered in a course of study leading to a traditional baccalaureate degree.
 Scholarship recipients from prior years are eligible to receive multiple awards but must re-apply each year.
 A maximum of four (4) awards will be given to any individual.